daiire/Python-Portfolio/NatPark Biodiversity/NatPark_README.md

 • Builds pivot tables to summarise conservation status and protection counts.

-### Visualisation
+### Visualisations

 • Generates bar plots of endangered species observations by park.

-• Produces both common name and scientific name views for interpretability.
+• Produces both common name and scientific name visualasations to reach a wider audience.

 • Custom label wrapping and grid styling for readability.